terrimporter/Chronosequence_HarvestType/README.md

 Nilsson RH, Larsson K-H, Taylor AFS, Bengtsson-Palme J, Jeppesen TS, Schigel D, Kennedy P, Picard K, Glöckner FO, Tedersoo L, Saar I, Kõljalg U, Abarenkov K. 2018.
 The UNITE database for molecular identification of fungi: handling dark taxa and parallel taxonomic classifications.
 Nucleic Acids Research, DOI: 10.1093/nar/gky1022

 If you use this dataflow or any of the provided scripts, please cite the MetaWorks paper:
 Porter, T. M., & Hajibabaei, M. (2022).
 MetaWorks: A flexible, scalable bioinformatic pipeline for high-throughput multi-marker biodiversity assessments.
 PLOS ONE, 17(9), e0274260. doi: 10.1371/journal.pone.0274260

-You can also site this repository: Teresita M. Porter.
+You can also site this repository:
+Teresita M. Porter.
 (2020, June 25).
 MetaWorks: A Multi-Marker Metabarcode Pipeline (Version v1.10.0).
 Zenodo. http://doi.org/10.5281/zenodo.4741407

 If you use this dataflow for making COI taxonomic assignments, please cite the COI classifier publication:
 Porter, T. M., & Hajibabaei, M. (2018).
 Automated high throughput animal CO1 metabarcode classification.
 Scientific Reports, 8, 4226.

 If you use the pseudogene filtering methods, please cite the pseudogene publication:
 Porter, T.M., & Hajibabaei, M. (2021).
 Profile hidden Markov model sequence analysis can help remove putative pseudogenes from DNA barcoding and metabarcoding datasets.
 BMC Bioinformatics, 22: 256.

 If you use the RDP classifier, please cite the publication:
 Wang, Q., Garrity, G. M., Tiedje, J. M., & Cole, J. R. (2007).
 Naive Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
 Applied and Environmental Microbiology, 73(16), 5261–5267. doi:10.1128/AEM.00062-07

 ## Acknowledgements

 I would like to acknowledge funding from the Canadian government from the Genomics Research and Development Initiative (GRDI), Metagenomics-Based Ecosystem Biomonitoring (Ecobiomics) project.

-Last updated: December 30, 2024
+Last updated: September 13, 2025